Taice/sudoku-solver/README.md

 8: 123456789
 9: 123456789`

+### reading the sudoku from a file
+After compiling run:
+`$ ./main <filename>`

+Make sure the file has a 9x9 grid of digits and nothing else.

+---

 The program will output a solved sudoku if there is a possible solution, it will say there isn't one if the sudoku you provided isn't solvable.

 Info:
 -----